 Background: Deng "Dano" Kung, 29, is a product of Chinatown's mean streets, a former member of the Wo Fat street gang.
 He went straight after getting involved with the martial artist Wei Cheng, and put himself through San Angelo State, first by sweeping up and later by teaching introductory classes at the kung fu master's school.
-After majoring in history and making the dean's list his last two years, Kung was hired by the Chinatown Historical Society (page XDX) as an assistant to then-curator Jenny Ng.
-Despite his relative youth, he so impressed the Society's primary financial backer, Thomas Caldecott (SA:CoH, page 186), with his work ethic and passion for the truth that no other candidates were even interviewed for the curator's position when Jenny left San Angelo in 1995 to accept a teaching fellowship at UCLA.
+After majoring in history and making the dean's list his last two years, Kung was hired by the Chinatown Historical Society (page 72) as an assistant to then-curator Jenny Ng.
+Despite his relative youth, he so impressed the Society's primary financial backer, Thomas Caldecott (see Clockwork in SA:CoH), with his work ethic and passion for the truth that no other candidates were even interviewed for the curator's position when Jenny left San Angelo in 1995 to accept a teaching fellow-ship at UCLA.